strawberry-graphql/examples/reddit-clone/README.md

 - [x] data modelling with relations
 - [x] Error modelling within the schema
 - [ ] Authorization with the permissions API
-- [ ] Batch loading with dataloaders
+- [x] Batch loading with dataloaders
 - [x] modular codebase

 ## How to use

-You'd need to setup environment variables first.
-These values will be read by docker containers when running the example.
-Make sure to create an `.env` file at the project root, referencing the [`example .env`](.env.example) file.

-Next up, can use [Docker Compose](https://github.com/docker/compose) to run this example.
+You can use [Docker Compose](https://github.com/docker/compose) to run this example.
 Make sure you have it installed on your machine!

 ```text
 cd reddit-clone